 Nothing lasts forever, but you will get a lot of use out of your grind before you have to worry about changing out the burrs.

 Steel burrs will grind around 500 pounds of coffee before becoming dull, and ceramic burrs will go through on average 700 pounds.

 If you go through a pound of coffee a week, then you can have peace of mind knowing that your grinder will stay sharp for 10 to 14 years.

 How Can You Tell If Your Burrs Are Becoming Dull

-Dull burrs will create inconsistent grind size and effect how you brew your coffee.
+Dull burrs will create inconsistent grind size and affect how you brew your coffee.

-this can be easily fixed by changing out the inner and outer burrs but you will need to know what to look for.
+This can be easily fixed by changing out the inner and outer burrs, but you need to know what to look for.